ci1xgk/Fellowship_Webpage/Merewether1-3.md

 - Line i.
 Valuei Timei

 Note that `Valuei` is the value of the relevant quantity for the given boundary type.
-For `HVAR` boundaries `Valuei` is a water surface elevation in metres. ???
-However, the units of `Valuei` for `QVAR` boundaries depend on whether the given boundary identifier is specified in the `.bci` file. ??
-MKS: WHY TAKING ABOUT QVAR HERE AND LATER?
+For `HVAR` boundaries `Valuei` is a water surface elevation in metres.
 For a `QVAR` boundary specified in the `.bci` file, `Valuei` is given as unit-width discharge with units of square meter per second. ??
 NEEDS CLARIFICATION??

 In case studies [_"3.
 Valley flooding following a dam failure"_](https://www.seamlesswave.com/Carlistle_flooding.html) or [_"4.
 Carlistle 2005, urban flooding"_](https://www.seamlesswave.com/Carlistle_flooding.html) demos are provided of how to set up `.bdy` file for the `.bci` file.

 [back](/Merewether1.md)